Kentucky Court of Appeals: History

 Similar to the federal constitution, Kentucky's first constitution directly established the state's highest court while delegating the authority to establish lower courts to the legislature.

 The Kentucky Court of Appeals remained the highest court in the state until 1975 when a constitutional amendment was passed by ballot referendum to reorganize reorganize Kentucky's judicial system.
-The Kentucky Supreme Court was formed and made the new highest court of the state while the Court of Appeals became the state's intermediate court.
+The Kentucky Supreme Court was formed and made the new highest court of the state while the Court of Appeals became the state's intermediate court on January 1, 1976.

 In addition, the amendment made all judicial election's nonpartisan and abolished the office of Clerk of the Court of Appeals as a statewide elected constitutional office.
 The clerkship was the first elected office held by future governor Martha Layne Collins, who defeated future Kentucky Chief Justice Joseph Lambert in 1975.
 Collins was the last individual to be elected clerk, and subsequently the first to serve as clerk of the Kentucky Supreme Court.